RasmusWL/man-computerscience/readme.md

 #### Java

 Why do people not like this?
 I found a nice Quora question talking about this.
-I think this [answer](http://www.quora.com/Why-do-many-software-engineers-not-like-Java/answer/Michael-O-Church) makes a pretty good explanation. also see [this peice](https://michaelochurch.wordpress.com/2012/04/13/java-shop-politics/) -- for the ones feeling like reading a rant about java, see [this](http://www.quora.com/Why-do-many-software-engineers-not-like-Java/answer/Costya-Perepelitsa)
+I think this [answer](http://www.quora.com/Why-do-many-software-engineers-not-like-Java/answer/Michael-O-Church) makes a pretty good explanation. also see [this peice on "Java Shop Politics"](https://web.archive.org/web/20150930193611/https://michaelochurch.wordpress.com/2012/04/13/java-shop-politics/) -- for the ones feeling like reading a rant about java, see [this](http://www.quora.com/Why-do-many-software-engineers-not-like-Java/answer/Costya-Perepelitsa)

 #### PHP